bbadzioch/mth527_site/index.md

   product space, quotient space, topological manifold and provide examples illustrating each of these notions.
-* Understand the notion of a continuous function between topological spaces and of a homeomorphism, and be able to recognize if a given function is continuous and if it is a homeomorphism.
+* Understand the notion of a continuous function between topological spaces and a homeomorphism, and be able to recognize if a given function is continuous and if it is a homeomorphism.
 * Understand basic topological properties: metrizability, compactness, connectedness, path connectedness, separation axioms etc. Understand various connections between